 The process evaluation will be primarily concerned with how the pilot was delivered and what can be learned from its development, planning and operation.
-The key elements to be evaluation could include (allowing for a proportionate approach to the use of the applicable resources):
+Allowing for a proportionate approach to the use of the applicable resources, the key elements to be evaluated:

-- § Planning and programme management: how the pilot was planned and programmed and whether timescales were met. - § Governance: How the pilot was organised, including roles and responsibilities, and what learning can be gained. - § Risk Management: How risks were managed and which become issues and how they were resolved.
+- Planning and programme management: how the pilot was planned and programmed and whether timescales were met. - Governance: How the pilot was organised, including roles and responsibilities, and what learning can be gained. - Risk Management: How risks were managed and which become issues and how they were resolved.

-- § Procurement: What approaches to procurement were used and what improvements could be made. - Engagement management: what engagement was undertaken, how that § supported the pilots and how could it be improved. - Budget: What funding was secured, how was it used and managed, and § how sustainable were the commercial models. - Outputs: What was physically delivered by the pilot. §
+- Procurement: What approaches to procurement were used and what improvements could be made. - Engagement management: what engagement was undertaken, how that supported the pilots and how could it be improved. - Budget: What funding was secured, how was it used and managed, and how sustainable were the commercial models. - Outputs: What was physically delivered by the pilot.